MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiomixer/change_group_value.md

 ## Change Group Value
 **What it does:**
-Changes the value of the given exposed parameter for the complete [```AudioMixerGroup```](https://docs.unity3d.com/ScriptReference/Audio.AudioMixerGroup.html) of a given sound to the given newValue and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how changing the value of the given exposed parameter failed.
+Changes the value of the given exposed parameter for the complete [```AudioMixerGroup```](https://docs.unity3d.com/ScriptReference/Audio.AudioMixerGroup.html) of the given sound to the given newValue and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how changing the value of the given exposed parameter failed.
+Be aware that the values work on a logarithmic scale so to accurately change the value like expected use ```Mathf.Log10()``` on the value you pass beforehand.

 [**Possible Errors:**](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)
 - DOES_NOT_EXIST
+- MISSING_WRAPPER
 - MISSING_SOURCE
 - MISSING_CLIP
 - MISSING_MIXER_GROUP